aquibmomin007/pokedex/README.md

 # PokeDex App
-Simple AngularJS Boilerplate is used to create this Pokedex App.
+AngularJS Boilerplate is used to create this Pokedex App.
 ## Git Repository to Boilerplate
 ```bash
 https://github.com/jbutko/AngularJS-Boilerplate.git